Stout: Irish stout

 With sweet stouts becoming the dominant stout in the UK in the early 20th century, it was mainly in Ireland that the non-sweet or standard stout was being made.
 As standard stout has a drier taste than the English and American sweet stouts, they came to be called dry stout or Irish stout to differentiate them from stouts with added lactose or oatmeal.
 This is the style that represents a typical stout to most people.
 The best selling stouts worldwide are Irish stouts made by Guinness (now owned by Diageo) at St. James's Gate Brewery (also known as the Guinness Brewery) in Dublin.
 Guinness makes a number of different varieties of its Irish stouts.
 Other examples of Irish dry stout include Murphy's and Beamish, now both owned by Heineken.
-Native Irish stouts are brewed by independent Irish craft breweries, most of whom include a stout in their core ranges.

 Draught Irish stout is normally served with a nitrogen propellant in addition to the carbon dioxide most beers use, to create a creamy texture with a long-lasting head.
 Some canned and bottled stouts include a special device called a "widget" to nitrogenate the beer in the container to replicate the experience of the keg varieties.